snowfoxsh/aplang-book/src/std/fs.md

 ## FILE_OVERWRITE

 Overwrites the contents of a file with the provided content.
-Returns `True` if successful.
+Returns `TRUE` if successful.

 **Parameters:**
 - `file_path: String` The path of the file.
 - `contents: Value` The content to overwrite the file with.

 **Returns:**
-- `Bool`: `True` if the content was successfully written, `False` otherwise.
+- `Bool`: `TRUE` if the content was successfully written, `FALSE` otherwise.

 **Example Usage:**
 ```ap